alanliska/xtb-for-phreeqc-plus/README.md

 * all source files (including the build/_deps subfolders) containing function ieee substituted by huge() function (due to Android compiler limitations)

-* readmo.f
-added the stamp defining the release
+* added the stamp defining the release

 # Compilation #